dokester/BayesicFitting/documentation/manual.md

     yfit = ns.sample()

 where `yfit` contains the optimal model fit.
-We can now ask optimal parameters, standard deviations, scale and most impotantly the evidence.
+We can now ask optimal parameters, standard deviations, scale and most importantly the evidence.

     param = ns.parameters
     stdev = ns.standardDeviations